 - Once it’s done reboot your computer normally and see if it loads.

 The last method is to manually rebuild the MBR or Master Boot Record.
 There are a lot of ways to do that.
 You can follow this video tutorial created by me on how to Rebuild MBR.
-For details on this, check this tutorial on Fix: Bootmgr is Missing in Windows 7.
+For details on this, check this tutorial on how to fix the Bootmgr is Missing issue.